-‘Don’t Be Tardy’ Star Kim Zolciak-Biermann Shows Some Serious Skin In Skimpy Striped Bikini
+‘Don’t Be Tardy’ Star Kim Zolciak-Biermann Shows Some Serious Skin In Skimpy, Striped Bikini

 Just one day after Kim Zolciak-Biermann’s eldest daughter, Brielle Biermann, flaunted her toned and tanned figure on her own Instagram page — her mom followed in her footsteps with a sexy shot of her own.
 In the picture-perfect photo, Kim stands on a sandy beach with the gorgeous Caribbean water just behind her.
 The mother of six has a shake in her hand as she promotes the brand 310 nutrition.

-But what really has the reality star’s 3 million plus followers talking is her amazing figure.
-In the sexy snapshot, Biermann poses at a side angle and shows off her amazing abs and legs in a skimpy multi-colored bikini that features a bandeau top and a tiny little skirt on the bottom.
+But what really has the reality star’s 3 million-plus followers talking is her amazing figure.
+In the sexy snapshot, Biermann poses at a side angle and shows off her amazing abs and legs in a skimpy, multi-colored bikini that features a bandeau top and a tiny little skirt on the bottom.
 The 40-year-old looks like her daughter Brielle’s twin as she wears her hair in a high messy bun and also sports a pair of pink tinted sunglasses.

 And while she may be promoting a product to her fans, it isn’t the shake that has followers talking — it’s Kim’s amazing bikini body.
-Not only did the Don’t Be Tardy star just turn 40-years-old, but she’s also a mother of six.
-And somehow, she still maintains an incredible body and her fans simply cannot help but applaud her for it.
-So far, the image has earned Kim 21,000 likes in addition to 330 plus comments.
+Not only did the Don’t Be Tardy star just turned 40-years-old, but she’s also a mother of six.
+And somehow, she still maintains an incredible body, and her fans simply cannot help but applaud her for it.
+So far, the image has earned Kim 21,000 likes in addition to 330-plus comments.

 View this post on Instagram